JustinWang24/doc/En/BaseUsage/asyncTask.md

 var_dump($results);
 ```

-> Note: Barrier is waiting for execution for blocking, all tasks will be distributed to different Task processes (need to have enough task processes, otherwise blocking will happen) synchronous execution, until all tasks finish or timeout to return all results, the default The task timeout is 0.5 seconds.
+> Note: `Barrier` is very alike a blocked thread, the tasks will be distributed to different task processes (need to have enough task processes, otherwise blocking will happen) to run synchronously.
+The result set will be returned till all tasks end or timeout, the default The task timeout is 0.5 seconds.
 In the above example, only task 2 can execute normally and return the result.

 ## Class Methods Reference